-Do you have ongoing hamstring issues that don’t seem to get better?
-Maybe it goes away for a bit and then all of a sudden the pain is back with a vengeance?
+Do you have ongoing hamstring issues that won’t go away?
+Maybe it gets better for a bit and then all of a sudden the hamstring pain is back with a vengeance?

 You may have even tried a specific hamstring-specific stretching and strengthening programs but after all of your hard work, the symptoms don’t seem to be changing.

-If this is you, then your pain may have nothing to do with the hamstring muscle itself, but other sources instead.
-Hence, this is why no matter how many times you roll out your hammy’s or how many hamstring curls you can fit into the week the pain doesn’t change.
+If this is you, then your pain may have nothing to do with hamstring injuries, but other sources instead.
+This is why no matter how many times you roll out your hamstring or how many hamstring curls you can fit into the week the pain doesn’t change.
 The source itself isn’t being addressed!

-In the clinic we commonly have clients coming in complaining of ongoing hamstring pain or tightness that isn’t getting better.
-The most common source of this is actually a nerve that runs down the back of your leg and supplies the hamstring muscle.
+In the clinic we commonly have clients coming in and reporting what feels like hamstring pain or tightness that isn’t getting better.
+The most common source of this is actually the sciatic nerve that runs down the back of your leg and supplies the hamstring muscle.

 Does an achey lower back or tight hips sound familiar?

-This nerve starts in your low back and passes through your glute muscles, in particular a muscle called piriformis.
+The sciatic nerve starts in your low back and passes through your glute muscles, in particular a muscle called piriformis.
 If these muscles get tight or overloaded they can compress and irritate the sciatic nerve, which can cause hamstring pain due to where the sciatic nerve continues to run once it pasts through the hips.

-Since this nerve supplies the hammy, pressure on it can also cause the hamstring muscle to tighten.
-Therefore, you can do as much work on the hamstring as you want but if the areas higher up are never addressed it’s going to keep coming back!
+Since the sciatic nerve supplies the hamstring muscles, pressure on it can also cause the hamstrings to tighten.
+Therefore, you can do as many hamstring stretches as you want but if the areas higher up are never addressed it’s going to keep coming back!